 - Cloud based application testing over clouds : This testing is to ensure quality once an application is deployed.
 The objective of this testing is to perform system level integration, function validation, scalability measurement with various cloud technologies.

-Cloud Computing Testing Types :
+Other Cloud Testing Types :

 - Stress :This kind of test is to ensure the degree of endurance of the system, that is, to what extent the system is able to perform under excessive pressure.
 Simulators are used to create peak load situations for conducting stress test.